Economic Shocks, Opportunity Costs, and the Supply of Politicians: Implications for Political Selection

 where $s_{m,k,2004}$ is the initial employment share of industry $k$ in municipality $m$ and $e_{-m, k, c}$ is the national employment of industry $k$ leaving out municipality $m$.\footnote{Industry- and municipality-level employment is constructed by counting all formal contracts in RAIS.
 We use 581 four-digit CNAE 1.0 industries.}

 Table \ref{tab:bartik} presents the results of OLS and 2SLS regressions for model (\ref{model:local}).
 In all specifications, we see a significantly negative relation between local employment rates and the average education of those who run for local council.
-The Bartik IV regression implies that a 1 percentage point lower employment rate increases candidates' education by 0.17 years.
+The Bartik IV regression implies that a 1 percentage point lower employment rate increases candidates' education by 0.16 years.
 This result is consistent with our findings at the individual level, which indicate that job loss has larger positive effects on candidacies among better-educated individuals.
 Importantly, Table \ref{tab:bartik} also shows that local labor demand shocks affect not only the selection of those who run for office but also those who are ultimately elected to office.
 A 1 percentage point lower employment rate is estimated to increase the education of elected councilors by 0.14 years.

-Together, these results highlight that negative economic shocks can have positive effects on the selection of local politicians.
+Appendix Tables \ref{tab:bartik_gender} and \ref{tab:bartik_age} further show that negative local labor demand shocks can also improve political representation.
+Consistent with our individual-level analysis of compliers, we find that lower employment rates lead to an increase in the share of female and younger individuals who run for and are elected to councilor office.
+Together, these results highlight that negative economic shocks can enhance the competence of local politicians without compromising their socio-demographic representation.